suzuki-shunsuke/resume/resume.md

 * MongoDB (MCM, Atlas)
 * Terraform, Ansible
 * Renovate
-  * Renovate is easy to introduce, but requires a high level of expertise to reduce the human burden and operate it safely and without strain.
-I have tuned the configuration of various repositories including Terraform Monorepo
+  * Renovate is easy to introduce but requires a high level of expertise to reduce the human burden and operate it safely and without strain.
+I have tuned the configuration of various repositories, including Terraform Monorepo
 * Conftest
-  * I have implemented our internal policies regarding Terraform and k8s manifests with Conftet.
+  * I have implemented our internal policies regarding Terraform and k8s manifests with Conftest.
 I have written the document for each Policy to provide clear guidance to users.
 We have also introduced automatic formatting with opa fmt and Policy Testing.
   * ref.
 [Conftest の Policy 違反を分かりやすくする](https://zenn.dev/shunsuke_suzuki/articles/improve-cicd-with-github-comment#conftest-%E3%81%AE-policy-%E9%81%95%E5%8F%8D%E3%82%92%E5%88%86%E3%81%8B%E3%82%8A%E3%82%84%E3%81%99%E3%81%8F%E3%81%99%E3%82%8B)
   * ref.
 [OPA で Table Driven Tests っぽいことをしてみる](https://techblog.szksh.cloud/opa-table-driven-test/)